West Virginia Farm Bureau believes the West Virginia “Lemon Law” should be extended to cover farm machinery purchased for use in West Virginia.

-West Virginia Farm Bureau recommends the continuation of the Agricultural programs of WVU Potomac State College.
-We also recommend extending the agricultural programs to include alternative types of agriculture.
+West Virginia Farm Bureau recommends the continuation of the agricultural programs of WVU Potomac State College.
+We also recommend the continued expansion of agricultural programs to include alternative types of agriculture.

 Agriculture is a highly technical and managerial business that positively affects the income of West Virginia.

 West Virginia Farm Bureau petitions the Governor of West Virginia to appoint and maintain a farmer on the WV Higher Education Policy Commission.